John Wesley Harding (singer): Early life

 Stace was born in Hastings, East Sussex, England, the son of educators Christopher Stace and Molly Townson.
 His mother was also an opera singer and for many years was the director of the Hastings Musical Festival.
 His sister, Melanie Stace, is a performing artist.
 His given name, Wesley, comes from John Wesley, the founder of Methodism, who preached one of his last sermons near the town where Harding was born.
 As a child, he taught himself how to play guitar and eventually started writing his own songs as a teenager, citing John Prine, Loudon Wainwright III, and Bob Dylan as influences.
 His education included the boarding school St. Andrews School (Pangbourne, Berkshire); Milbourne Lodge (Claygate, Surrey); The King's School Canterbury; and university at Jesus College, Cambridge.
-He left Cambridge with a First in English Literature, but left before completing his PhD in Social and Political Science to pursue a career in music.
+He graduated Cambridge with a First in English Literature, but left before completing his PhD in Social and Political Science to pursue a career in music.